nrkno/sofie-core/DEVELOPER.md

-# For developers
+# For Developers

-Hello there!
 Before you start, be sure to read the [Contribution guidelines](CONTRIBUTING.md)!

 ## About Sofie Core

 ### Documentation

-The current user facing documentation can be found at [sofie.gitbook.io](https://sofie.gitbook.io/sofie-tv-automation/).
-The documentation for developers (although scarce) can be found in `DOCS.md` or `DEVELOPER.md` in the subfolders of the git project.
-(Currently in fact so scarce that [meteor/server/api/playout](meteor/server/api/playout/DOCS.md) is the only you will find, work in progress...)
+The documentation can be found at [Sofie TV Automation Documentation](https://nrkno.github.io/sofie-core/) and its for subsection (For Developers)[https://nrkno.github.io/sofie-core/docs/for-developers/intro].
+Specific _Sofie Core_ information can also be in `DOCS.md` and `DEVELOPER.md` in the subfolders of this git project, for example [meteor/server/api/playout](meteor/server/api/playout/DOCS.md).

-### Monorepo layout
+### Monorepo Layout

 This repository is a monorepo and contains both the main application (usually called server-core) as well as multiple auxiliary projects.
 In the `meteor` folder you will find the main Meteor application with `server` and `client` sub folders for the server-side application and front end.
 The `packages` folder contains other libraries and apps used together with Sofie Core.

-## Getting started with local development
+## Getting Started with Local Development

 Follow these instructions to start up Sofie Core in development mode.
 (For production deploys, see [System documentation](https://nrkno.github.io/sofie-core/docs/user-guide/installation/intro).)